livingdocsIO/documentation/concepts/images/image-services.md

 ## Configuring an image service

 You currently need to configure your image service in both the editor and the server.
-We will push towards a server-only configuration, also because most of the configuration is duplicated, but we're not there yet.
+We will push towards a server-only configuration.
 In the editor you configure which image service to use and the configuration for this image service.
 In the server you just add the configuration for the image service.

 Below we'll outline the configuration for both ImgIX and resrc.it.